shreyasnb/shreyasnb.github.io/_pages/research.md

 <div class="rowl1">
   <img src="{{ site.url }}{{ site.baseurl }}/images/respic/droplets_in_water.jpeg" class="img-responsive" width="20%" style="float: left; border-radius:10px" />
-  <h4>Feedback Linearizable Discretizations for Second-Order Mechanical Systems with Retraction Maps</h4>
+  <h4>Feedback Linearizable Discretizations for Mechanical Systems with Retraction Maps</h4>
 Mechanical systems, especially nonlinear systems have the dynamics (or spray) evolving on a manifold which has a particular mechanical structure.
 Feedback linearization is a technique to design feedback controllers for nonlinear systems, in such a way that the constructed feedback control allows for a locally linear system at every time instant.
 So, the question is now about how one can construct a feedback linearizable discretization which preserves the mechanical structure of the system.
   <ul style="overflow: hidden">
   </ul>